Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 Why an Aluminum Sailboat?

 In one particular niche of the sailboat industry, aluminum is all the rage.
-They certainly aren’t the every man’s boat.
-Aluminum sailboats are reserved for high-end expedition-level cruising.
+They certainly aren’t every man’s boat.
+Aluminum sailboats are reserved for high-end expedition-level long-distance cruising.

 These boats are literally made to go anywhere and do anything.
 They’re practically indestructible, and they perform well.
 They can do things that make fiberglass boat owners fear for their gelcoat finish.
 Beach themselves on rocky shorelines?
 No problem.
 High latitude sailing while dodging icebergs?
 Sounds like part of a perfect cruise for an aluminum sailboat.